Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Simulation Framework

 \subsection{Describing and Mapping an Application}

-The code for an application and its potential DUT compile-time configurations are described as C header files in a structured manner using a template that defines a series of functions.
+The code for an application and its potential DUT compile-time configurations are described as C/C++ header files in a structured manner using a template that defines a series of functions.
 The file for the application to simulate (\texttt{src/apps}) is included via preprocessor macros so that the simulator code is compiled together with the application code.

 \textit{\textbf{Configuration functions:}} The functions with the prefix \texttt{config\_} are invoked only once at the beginning of the simulation.
 They allow overriding software parameters of the DUT for which the configuration files have set default values.
 These parameters include the sizes of the queues per task, as well as the parameters for prioritizing the scheduling of certain task IDs.
-There are, however, other software parameters of the DUT are macros that need to be set when compiling the simulator.
-The reason why some parameters are macros (instead of being defined in the configuration file) is that they activate different parts of the simulator code that are evaluated every clock cycle.
-In other words, \proj uses pre-processor macros to save branches and improve performance.
+Other software parameters of the DUT are macros that need to be set when compiling the simulator. \proj uses pre-processor macros in some places to save branches and improve performance.

-\textit{\textbf{Address space and dataset layout:}} By default, the memory address space is distributed equally and contiguously across the tiles of the DUT.
-Then, the dataset arrays for a given application are allocated and mapped in memory (at \texttt{config\_app}) depending on how a user or mapping technique~\cite{affinalloc} decides so.
-On our application suite, the dataset is scattered so that each tile has an equal chunk of it.
+\textit{\textbf{Address space and dataset layout:}} \proj maps the memory address space contiguously such that the PLM of each tile is assigned a chunk of this contiguous space.
+The dataset arrays for a given application are allocated and mapped to memory across tiles (at \texttt{config\_app}) depending on how a user or mapping technique~\cite{affinalloc} decides so.
+On our application suite, the dataset is scattered so that each tile has an equal chunk of each data array.